indianwolverine/cs262a/reviews/mesos.md

 ### What is the problem that is being solved?

-### What are the key results?

-### What are some of the limitations and how might this work be improved?

-### How might this work have long term impact?

-### Notes for Presentation

-Introduction and Target Environment
 - Clusters of computers have become major computing platform
 - Engineers have developed many different specialized frameworks to utilize cluster resources
 - No one of these frameworks is optimal for all applications